Dholydai/writerz-with-an-attitude/README.md

 2. Cherry MX switches have great quality.
 Never had a problem with them.
 I now build all of my keyboards with Cherry switches.
 3. The 3D printed case designs have been tweaked in OpenSCAD to insure that the sidewall mating surfaces meet perfectly.

-After a month of struggle to get the Maximus case fit problems solved (the case would not sit flat on a desktop), I have learned that:
+After a month of struggle to get the Maximus case problem solved (the case would not sit flat on a desktop), I have learned that:

-1. My Voron Trident cannot print exactly dimensioned case bottom sections.
-By fluke of design, those parts worked well enough for compact cases.
+1. My Voron Trident cannot print good case bottom sections.
+By fluke of design, they were adequate enough for two-section case bottoms.
 2. This is no reflection on Voron Design, this problem is intrinsic to all CoreXY printers; well-built bed slingers do not have this fault.
 3. My Prusa MK3.5 has a new companion... a Prusa MK4S.
 The new printer makes parts that match-up perfectly with the MK 3.5 parts.
-4. Print times for case bottom sections changed dramatically: from 3hs 15 mins to 1 hr 45 mins!
-I am now a Prusa snob.
+4. Print times for case bottom sections changed dramatically: from 3hs 15 mins to 1 hr 45 mins.
+I am now a committed Prusa fanatic.

 Link to my repo of custom KiCad libraries: [MX Switch Custom](https://github.com/Dholydai/mx-switch-custom)